binick/binick.github.io/content/posts/2020-10-22_sqlserver-efcore-json/index.md

----
+﻿---
-title: SqlServer, EFCore, JSON 👀
+title: SQL Server, EF Core, JSON 👀
 date: 2020-10-22
 author: Nicola Biancolini
+keywords:
+  - efcore
+  - sql server
-tags: ['efcore', 'netcore', 'sqlserver', 'json']
+tags:
+  - tip
+  - azure
 ---

-Sometimes we have been forced to work with JSON stored on table columns, it will have happened to you too!.
+Sometimes we have been forced to work with JSON stored on table columns, it will have happened to you too!

 In this post I want to show you how work with that using **EntityFramework Core**